bartificer/programming-by-stealth/docs/pbs19.md

     pbs.say(cn3.toString());
     ```

+### Step 8

-8. Update your constructor so that it can accept the same arguments as the `.parse()` function.
+Update your constructor so that it can accept the same arguments as the `.parse()` function.
 Do not copy and paste the code.
 Instead, update the constructor function to check if there are one or two arguments.
 If there are, call the `parse` function with the appropriate arguments.

    <button type="button" class="btn btn-primary" data-toggle="modal" data-target="#challenge5-8">
   Partial Solution